-10 Dynamic Facts About Malcolm X
+10 Surprising Facts About Malcolm X

 When Malcolm was 13, his mother entered Kalamazoo State Hospital following a nervous breakdown, sending Malcolm and his seven siblings to various foster families, boarding houses, and state-run institutions.
 He entered a detention home in Mason, Michigan, after being expelled for putting a thumbtack on a teacher’s chair.
 While there, he noted that the white couple who ran it and white politicians who visited treated him kindly, but not like he was a fellow human being.

 Malcolm was a strong student who aspired to one day become a lawyer, but he dropped out after eighth grade when a teacher told him that his dream job was “no realistic goal for a n*****.”
-He both diminished and recognized the power of the encounter as an adult, noting that he wouldn’t be accepted as a black man regardless of how smart or talented he was.
+He both diminished and recognized the power of the encounter as an adult, noting that he wouldn’t be accepted as a Black man regardless of how smart or talented he was.
 At the founding rally of the Organization of Afro-American Unity, he’d famously say, “Education is our passport to the future, for tomorrow belongs to the people who prepare for it today.”

-Like many black Americans, Malcolm’s roots were obscured by the slave trade that stripped him of his true ancestral last name.
+Like many Black Americans, Malcolm’s roots were obscured by the slave trade that stripped him of his true ancestral last name.
 In 1950, he started signing his name as Malcolm X, viewing the surname “Little” as another tool of oppression.
-In his autobiography he wrote, “For me, my ‘X’ replaced the white slavemaster name of ‘Little’ which some blue-eyed devil named Little had imposed upon my paternal forebears.”
+In his autobiography he wrote, “For me, my ‘X’ replaced the white slavemaster name of ‘Little,’ which some blue-eyed devil named Little had imposed upon my paternal forebears.”

-While still in prison, Malcolm wrote a letter to President Harry Truman denouncing the Korean War and declaring himself a Communist.
-The FBI created a file on him for his Communist affiliation but would later surveil him because of his affiliation and ascendancy within NOI.
+While still in prison, Malcolm wrote a letter to President Harry Truman denouncing the Korean War and declaring himself a communist.
+The FBI created a file on him for his communist affiliation but would later surveil him because of his affiliation and ascendancy within NOI.
 They continued to track him and record his phone conversations until his assassination, listening in on death threats made against him.

 On February 25, 1964, the boxer known as Cassius Clay bested Sonny Liston to become world heavyweight champion.
-The next day he proclaimed at a press conference he’d be henceforth known as Cassius X, and a few months later, he changed his name to Muhammad Ali.
+The next day, he proclaimed at a press conference he’d be henceforth known as Cassius X, and a few months later, he changed his name to Muhammad Ali.
 This was the coming out of a spiritual change that had already taken place, guided by Malcolm after the two met in 1962 and cultivated a friendship.
-Ali was impressed by Malcolm’s speech at a NOI event and the latter became a mentor figure for the up-and-coming fighter.
+Ali was impressed by Malcolm’s speech at a NOI event and the latter became a mentor for the up-and-coming fighter.

 Malcolm butted heads with NOI leadership multiple times by 1964 and was viewed by NOI members as a threat to Elijah Muhammad’s leadership because of his celebrity.
 In March, he publicly left the organization to found Muslim Mosque, Inc. and the Organization of Afro-American Unity before converting to Sunni Islam and making Hajj (the Muslim pilgrimage to Mecca).
 A state guest of Saudi Prince Faisal, the experience of praying, living, and eating with fellow Muslims of all skin colors shifted his thinking completely.
 Going forward, he viewed Islam as a means of overcoming racial disunity.